Best electric cars to buy 2021

 As a five-door, five-seat hatchback, the Leaf offered the practicality of a conventional family car, and became the best-selling EV, albeit with sales figures significantly lower than its petrol and diesel counterparts.
 Initially the Leaf's range was 80 miles at best, but constant development and improvement have seen that range increase, while the arrival of the Leaf Mk2 in 2018 saw the car gain a range closer to a conventional petrol car.

 Seeing the success of the Leaf, rival car makers got in on the act and introduced their own EVs.
-Hyundai, Kia, Peugeot, Citroen, Renault, Ford and Volkswagen have all joined the electric revolution, while BMW has created its own 'i' EV sub-brand.
+Hyundai, Kia, Peugeot, Citroen, Renault, Ford and Volkswagen have all joined the electric revolution, along with newcomer Polestar, while BMW has created its own 'i' EV sub-brand.
 US firm Tesla has its own huge following with its range of all-electric cars, while prestige makers Audi, BMW, Mercedes and Jaguar are producing their own luxury EVs, and various companies are building low volume all-electric hypercars.

 Looking into the future, you can only see the electric car market expanding, and fast.
-With comprehensive manufacturer buy-in fueled by tightening emissions regulations from governments, electric car technology is improving fast - along with the infrastructure that makes running one easier.
+With comprehensive manufacturer buy-in fuelled by tightening emissions regulations from governments, electric car technology is improving fast - along with the infrastructure that makes running one easier.
 You might not be considering an electric car now but it’s a safe bet that you will be in the future.

-A good stepping stone to full-EV ownership is a plug-in hybrid - check out the best plug-in hybrid cars here...
+A good stepping stone to full-EV ownership is a plug-in hybrid model - check out the best plug-in hybrid cars here...